-(a) Application.
-Parents may apply for an income eligible child care subsidy with a Subsidy Administrator.
-At the time of application and at each subsequent reauthorization, parents must complete and sign a child care application and fee agreement on forms provided or approved by EEC.
+(c) (a) Application.
+Parents may apply for an income eligible child care subsidy at a contracted child care program or atwith a CCR&RSubsidy Administrator.
+At the time of application and at each subsequent reassessmentreauthorization, parents must complete and sign a child care application and fee agreement on forms provided or approved by EEC.

 (b) Documentation.
 At the time of application, in accordance with the requirements established in 606 CMR 10.03 and 10.04, parents must submit documentation that verifies their identity, residency, citizenship or immigration status of any child seeking subsidized child care, income, service need, family size, and relationship to all children and dependent grandparents in the family.
-At each subsequent reauthorization, parents must submit documentation that verifies their residency, income and service need in accordance with 606 CMR 10.03 (1)(g).
+At each subsequent reassessment,reauthorization, parents must submit documentation that verifies their residency, income and service need-in accordance with 606 CMR 10.03 (1)(g).

-10.05: Department of Transitional Assistance (DTA) Related Child Care Program
+: Employment Services Program10.05: Department of Transitional Assistance (DTA) Related Child Care Program

-Subject to appropriation, DTA may issue referrals for TAFDC recipients, certain former TAFDC recipients, or any other DTA client seeking child care financial assistance, to the extent allowed by state and federal law, through the DTA Related Child Care Program, as described below.
-DTA referrals for subsidized child care shall be issued in accordance with the regulations, guidelines and policies established by DTA and in accordance with 606 CMR 10.03, unless otherwise noted.
+Subject to appropriation, DTA may issue authorizations or referrals for TAFDC recipients, certain former TAFDC recipients, or any other DTA client seeking child care financial assistance, to the extent allowed by state and federal law, through the Employment ServicesDTA Related Child Care Program, as described below.
+DTA-authorizations or referrals for subsidized child care shall be issued in accordance with the regulations, guidelines and policies established by DTA and in accordance with 606 CMR 10.03, unless otherwise noted.

 (1) Authorization.
-For any eligible parent seeking child care through the DTA Related Child Care Program, DTA may issue a written or electronic child care referral to the eligible parent based on the family's participation in the TAFDC or DTA-related programs.
+For any eligible parent seeking child care through DTA's Employment Services the DTA Related Child Care Program, DTA may issue a written or electronic child care authorization referral to the eligible parent based on the family's participation in the TAFDC or DTA-related programs status.

 (a) TAFDC Families.
-Parents, who currently receive TAFDC and participate in a DTA-approved educational or employment-related activity may be issued a written or electronic child care referral for priority access to subsidized child care for no less than 12 months, unless referral is for job development or placement, whereby a 12 week job search referral may be issued.
+Parents, who currently receive TAFDC cash assistance and participate in the Employment Services Program, a DTA-approved educational or employment-related activity may be issued a written or electronic child care authorization referral for priority access to subsidized child care. for no less than 12 months, unless referral is for job development or placement, whereby a 12 week job search referral may be issued.

 (b) Transitional Families.
-Parents who have received TAFDC within the 12 months prior to their application for a child care subsidy and who obtain a written or electronic child care referral from DTA will have priority access to a child care subsidy, provided they meet EEC eligibility guidelines as established in 606 CMR 10.03 and 10.04 and any unpaid fee balance or sanction period pursuant to 606 CMR 10.12 (1) through (4) is resolved..
+Parents who have received TAFDC benefits within the 12 months prior to their application for a child care subsidy and who obtain a written or electronic child care authorizationreferral from DTA will have priority access to a child care subsidy, provided they meet EEC eligibility guidelines. as established in 606 CMR 10.03 and 10.04 and any unpaid fee balance or disqualificationsanction period underpursuant to 606 CMR 10.12 (1) through (4) is resolved..